Mainland Company Setup in Dubai 2026

 license

-Dubai's DED issues different categories based on what your business does.
+Dubai's DET issues different categories based on what your business does.

 Dubai Economy